The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Data Methods

 \subsection{Data Collection}

-Our research focuses on religious videos from YouTube, the world's most extensive streaming platform.
-To ensure a comprehensive scope, we first identified major world religions with extensive global influence and large followings \cite{pbs_amazing_2025}.
-Consequently, we selected the names of adherents for five major religions—Christianity, Islam, Hinduism, Buddhism, and Judaism—as our search keywords.
-Following prior work \cite{maram2024topic, ccelebiouglu2022muslim}, we used the names of religious adherents as keywords to locate content relevant to their respective communities.
+Our research focuses on popular religious videos from YouTube.
+We selected adherent names for five major world religions as search keywords: Christianity, Islam, Hinduism, Buddhism, and Judaism.
+Following prior work~\cite{maram2024topic, ccelebiouglu2022muslim}, this keyword-based approach captures videos containing religious content regardless of whether the search term appears explicitly in the title, as YouTube indexes videos based on comprehensive metadata including descriptions, tags, and transcripts.

-To systematically collect our dataset, we developed an automated Python script using the YouTube Data API v3.
-Sorting by "highest view count," we retrieved the metadata for the top 120 videos for each of our five keywords from both the standard video and YouTube Shorts sections, initially acquiring 1200 video metadata records.
-The metadata for each video included its title, description, publisher, view count, like count, publication date, and duration.
-We imposed no restrictions on the video publication date to capture a broad spectrum of popular content.
-Notably, YouTube's tag-based search algorithm yielded a diverse dataset beyond sermons, including interviews, music videos, and vlogs, which enabled a broader analysis.
+We developed an automated Python script using the YouTube Data API v3, intentionally employing the API rather than browser-based collection to minimize the influence of personalized recommendation algorithms.
+Sorting by view count, we retrieved metadata for the top 120 videos for each keyword from both standard videos and YouTube Shorts sections, initially acquiring 1,200 records.
+We selected view count as the sorting criterion because it serves as a relatively objective indicator of content reach and ensures substantial comment volumes for discourse analysis.
+Our English-language queries returned multilingual results due to YouTube's cross-language indexing.

-Following the initial data acquisition, we conducted a manual curation process to refine the dataset.
-We excluded two categories of videos: (1) content containing explicit terrorism or extremism, due to incompatibility with our LLM analysis pipeline's safety filters; and (2) scripture-chanting music videos with static images, due to their long duration, lack of dynamic visuals, and sparse comments.
-The exclusion of this content had a negligible impact on the overall diversity of our dataset.
-After this filtering process, a final corpus of 1100 videos was established.
-Among these, videos achieved an average viewership of 5.06 million views, with regular videos generating 2.19 times more views than short-form content.
-Short-form videos had an average duration of 89 seconds, while regular videos averaged 526 seconds.
-Regular videos received an average of 73,168 likes, compared to 113,259 likes for short-form videos, representing 1.55 times higher engagement for the latter format.
-The average comment count was 2,623, with regular videos receiving 1.24 times more comments than short-form videos.
-Detailed statistics for the video dataset are provided in \cref{tab:video_statistics}.
+We conducted manual curation to refine the dataset, excluding: (1) content containing explicit terrorism or extremism, due to incompatibility with our LLM analysis pipeline's safety filters; and (2) scripture-chanting music videos with static images, due to lack of dynamic visuals and sparse comments.
+After filtering, a final corpus of 1,100 videos was established, with an average viewership of 5.06 million views.
+The 1,100 videos originated from 820 unique creators across 49 countries, with the United States (N=208, 27.80\%) and India (N=188, 22.93\%) most represented.
+Detailed statistics are provided in the appendix.